Luis Robert Preview, Player Props: White Sox vs. Athletics

-Luis Robert, with a slugging percentage of .472 in his past 10 games -- including three home runs -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Ken Waldichuk on the hill, August 24 at 8:10 PM ET.
+The Chicago White Sox and Luis Robert (.459 slugging percentage over his past 10 games, including three homers), battle starter Zach Neal and the Oakland Athletics at Guaranteed Rate Field, Friday at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mariners.
+In his previous game, he notched a home run while going 1-for-5 against the Athletics.

 Luis Robert Game Info & Props vs. the Athletics